aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - Extreme 2:
   - a program doesn't work;
   - it is easy to make it work;
-  - it is easy to keep it working as requirements change.
+  - it is easy to keep it working as requirements change;
   - therefore the program will remain continually useful.

 Yes, these are theoretical extremes and there are no programs that are unable to be changed.